 You may feel bored by calm situations.

-Good, safe treatment can help you draw a line between between the trauma of the past and the life you live in the present, as well as the future you plan.
+Good, safe treatment can help you draw a line between the trauma of the past and the life you live in the present, as well as the future you plan.
 If you’d like to learn more, reach out to me here.